 There are three types of errors in modeling: (1) numerical errors, which are caused by roundoff and/or truncation, (2) physical errors, attributed to inaccurate parameter estimation, and (3) errors that are traceable to poor data quality.
-Calibration and validation examples using RSM should identify these three sources of errors.
-Numerical errors can be minimized by a judicious choice of grid resolution, physical errors can be minimized by the proper choice of parameter ranges, and data-quality errors can usually only be assessed in a qualitative way, however, their importance cannot be overemphasized.
-Full-model validation demands the explicit separation of errors; otherwise, one could be calibrating numerical errors against physical and/or data-quality errors.
-The validation procedure should take into account the following considerations: (1) To the extent possible, eliminate the numerical errors; (2) calibrate to the expected values of the physical parameters; and (3) If necessary, assess the quality of the measured data.
+Calibration and validation examples using the RSM should identify these three sources of errors.
+Numerical errors can be minimized by a judicious choice of grid resolution and time step, physical errors can be minimized by the proper choice of parameter values, and data-quality errors can usually only be assessed in a qualitative way, however, the importance of data-quality errors cannot be overemphasized.
+Full model validation requires the explicit separation of errors; otherwise, one could be calibrating numerical errors against physical and/or data-quality errors.
+The validation procedure should take into account the following considerations: (1) to the extent possible, eliminate the numerical errors; (2)

+calibrate to acceptable values of physical parameters; and (3) if necessary, assess the quality of the measured input data.

 The diffusion-wave approach of the RSM is a single-equation solution for one unknown in which a simplified term for flow velocity is incorporated in the continuity equation.
 Flows are computed in terms of change in head and flow velocities or discharges are not computed directly.
 In this approach, the Manning equation for overland or canal flow, for instance, becomes primarily a calibration term for computed water levels.
 Derived flow velocities are a result of this water-level calibration and are not calibrated directly as in the case of unsteady-flow models.
-This fact could cast doubt on the accuracy of the RSM flow results needed to define transport rates for future planned extensions of the model with water-quality process modules (WQPMs) to conduct water-quality simulations to address CERP issues.
+This fact could cast doubt on the validity of RSM flow results to define transport rates for future planned extensions of the model with waterquality process modules (WQPMs) to address water-quality restoration issues.